Arithmetics of homogeneous spaces over $p$-adic function fields: Introduction

 In particular, $k$ has characteristic $0$.
 Note that the case where $k$ is $p$-adic corresponds to $d=1$.

-\begin{customthm} [Theorem \ref{thmHigherHasse}] Let $K$ be the function field of a smooth projective geometrically integral curve $\Omega$ over a $d$-dimensional local field $k$ satisfying \eqref{eqStar}, $X$ a $K$-homogeneous space of $\SL_n$ with finite abelian geometric stabilizer.
-Then the adelic first obstruction to the local-global principle for $X$ (that is, the obstruction relative to the subgroup of $\H^{d+2}(X,\Qbb/\Zbb(d+1))$ consisting of elements whose restriction to $\H^{d+2}(X \times_K K_v, \Qbb/\Zbb(d+1))$ comes from $\H^{d+2}(K_v,\Qbb/\Zbb(d+1))$ for all closed points $v \in \Omega$) is the only one. \end{customthm}
+\begin{customthm} [Theorem \ref{thm:HigherHasse}] Let $K$ be the function field of a smooth projective geometrically integral curve $\Omega$ over a $d$-dimensional local field $k$ satisfying \eqref{eq:Star}, $X$ a homogeneous space of $\SL_{n,K}$ with finite abelian geometric stabilizers.
+Then the adelic first obstruction to the local-global principle for $X$ (that is, the obstruction relative to the subgroup of $\H^{d+2}(X,\Qbb/\Zbb(d+1))$ consisting of elements whose restriction to $\H^{d+2}(X_{K_v}, \Qbb/\Zbb(d+1))$ comes from $\H^{d+2}(K_v,\Qbb/\Zbb(d+1))$ for all closed points $v \in \Omega$) is the only one. \end{customthm}

-\begin{customthm} [Theorem \ref{thmHigherWA}] Let $K$ be the function field of a smooth projective geometrically integral curve $\Omega$ over a $d$-dimensional local field $k$ satisfying \eqref{eqStar}, $X$ a $K$-homogeneous space of $\SL_n$ with finite abelian geometric stabilizer.
+\begin{customthm} [Theorem \ref{thm:HigherWeak}] Let $K$ be the function field of a smooth projective geometrically integral curve $\Omega$ over a $d$-dimensional local field $k$ satisfying \eqref{eq:Star}, $X$ a homogeneous space of $\SL_{n,K}$ with finite abelian geometric stabilizers.
 Assume that $X(K) \neq \varnothing$.
-Then the generalized Brauer--Manin obstruction to weak approximation for $X$ (that is, the obstruction relative to the subgroup of $\H^{d+2}(X,\Qbb/\Zbb(d+1))$ consisting of elements whose restriction to $\H^{d+2}(X \times_K K_v, \Qbb/\Zbb(d+1))$ comes from $\H^{d+2}(K_v,\Qbb/\Zbb(d+1))$ for all but finitely many closed poin $v \in \Omega$) is the only one. \end{customthm}
+Then the generalized Brauer--Manin obstruction to weak approximation for $X$ (that is, the obstruction relative to the subgroup of $\H^{d+2}(X,\Qbb/\Zbb(d+1))$ consisting of elements whose restriction to $\H^{d+2}(X_{K_v}, \Qbb/\Zbb(d+1))$ comes from $\H^{d+2}(K_v,\Qbb/\Zbb(d+1))$ for all but finitely many closed points $v \in \Omega$) is the only one. \end{customthm}

+Theorems \ref{customthm:HigherHasse} and \ref{customthm:HigherWeak} do not hold for stabilizers of multiplicative type; counter-examples in the case where $d = 0$ and where the stabilizers are tori are given in Example \ref{ex:CounterExampleToricStabilizer}.

-The condition \eqref{eqStar} is crucial to establish duality theorems for finite modules.
-It can be slightly weakened by allowing $k$ (if $d = 0$) or the $1$-dimensional local associated to $k$ (if $d \ge 1)$ to have characteristic $p > 0$, provided that $p$ does not divide the order of the stabilizer.
+The condition \eqref{eq:Star} is crucial to establish duality theorems for finite modules.
+It can be slightly weakened by allowing $k$ (if $d = 0$) or the $1$-dimensional local associated with $k$ (if $d \ge 1)$ to have characteristic $p > 0$, provided that $p$ does not divide the order of the stabilizers.